 Once the form is submitted by anyone, you'll receive an email with the details.
 Then you can verify whether the link to your site is added properly, and consider including the sender in your Link Directory.

 If, in turn, you have a list of Link Submission forms you'd like to fill out, you can add the list of URLs to your LinkAssistant project, then right-click on any > Open with internal browser.

-3-way linking (also known as ABC or Wheel linking), is a little more sophisticated way to set up link exchanges.
-The benefit of this method is that it doesn't look as manipulative and unnatural to search engines as direct link exchange between two sites.
+3-way linking (also known as ABC or Wheel linking) is a little more sophisticated way to set up link exchanges.
+The benefit of this method is that it doesn't look as manipulative and unnatural to search engines as a direct link exchange between two sites.

 The core idea is that partners that own multiple websites may avoid direct reciprocal linking (from site A to site B, from site B to site A in return), exchanging the links indirectly instead (your site A links to partner's site B, partner's site C links to your side D).
 There are endless possible combinations depending on the number of involved websites, still, it's crucial to avoid linking to or getting links from completely irrelevant or poor-quality websites.

 LinkAssistant allows you to manage such link exchanges: monitor the links and verify that they are in place and the anchor details are as designed, even in case your partner is linking to you from the site other than specified as Prospect Domain in your project, or in case the link points to your site other than your Project Domain.